cofenberg/unrimp/README.md

 		- "./MyDirectory/MB_Debug.asset": Referencing a source asset which is inside a sub-directory named "MyDirectory" which is inside same directory as the currently compiled source asset
 		- "../MB_Debug.asset": Referencing a source asset which is inside the parent directory of the directory the currently compiled source asset is in
 		- "../../MB_Debug.asset": Referencing a source asset which is inside the parent directory of the parent directory of the directory the currently compiled source asset is in
-		- "../../MyDirectory/MB_Debug.asset": Referencing a source asset which is inside sub-directory named "MyDirectory" which is inside the parent directory of the parent directory of the directory the currently compiled source asset is in
+		- "../../MyDirectory/MB_Debug.asset": Referencing a source asset which is inside a sub-directory named "MyDirectory" which is inside the parent directory of the parent directory of the directory the currently compiled source asset is in
 	- "MyProject/Blueprint/Sky/M_Sky.asset": Referencing a source asset which is inside another project named "MyProject"
 	- "Unrimp/Texture/DynamicByCode/BlackMap2D": Referencing an asset which is dynamically created during runtime without having a compiled source asset